 1. Customer satisfaction surveys

-Customer Satisfaction, or CSAT, surveys measure how pleased (or displeased) customers are with your product or service.
+Customer Satisfaction Score, or CSAT, surveys measure how pleased (or displeased) customers are with your product or service.

 CSAT surveys allow you to ask customers, “How satisfied were you with [your company name]?” (or similar).
 You can get even more specific and customize your survey to ask about your customers’ experience with sales, product, onboarding, or support to set benchmarks to measure and improve.